-Year Ended January 31, 2004 Compared to the Year Ended January 31, 2003
+Fiscal Year Ended January 31, 2004 Compared to the Fiscal Year Ended January 31, 2003

-Systems Revenues.
-Our systems revenues consist of sales of our broadband and broadcast products.
+Systems revenues.
 Systems revenues increased 9% from \$103.3 million in the year ended January 31, 2003 to \$112.2 million in the year ended January 31, 2004.
 Revenues from the broadband segment, which accounted for 64% of total revenues in the year ended January 31, 2003 and 69% of total revenues in the year ended January 31, 2004 increased from \$86.3 million in fiscal 2003 to \$101.8 million in fiscal 2004.
 Advertising system revenues were \$18.5 million for the year ended January 31, 2004 as compared to \$23.5 million for the year ended January 31, 2003.
 Video-on-demand systems revenues increased to \$83.3 million for the year ended January 31, 2004 as compared to \$62.8 million for the year ended January 31, 2003.
 Revenues from video-on-demand systems for the years ended January 31, 2004 and 2003 were reduced by the amortization of \$3.8 and \$1.7 million, respectively, related to the deferred equity discount associated with the Comcast equity investment.
 The increase in broadband revenues is primarily attributable to the increased deployment of residential video-on-demand systems in the United States by cable operators, offset in part by a decline in the number of expansion systems purchased by United States cable system operators for advertising insertion.
 Broadcast system segment revenues were \$17.0 million in the year ended January 31, 2003 compared to \$10.4 million in the year ended January 31, 2004.
 The 39% decrease in broadcast revenues for the year ended January 31, 2004 was primarily attributable to a decrease in capital expenditures by broadcast companies that we believe reflects declining advertising revenues generated by those companies.
-We expect future revenue growth, if any, to come principally from our video-on-demand and broadcast system products as cable and telecommunications companies continue to offer new applications for their customers and the market for digital video servers within the broadcast industry continues

 Services Revenues.
-Our services revenues consist of fees for installation, training, project management, product maintenance, technical support services, product development contracts and movie content fees.
 Our services revenues increased 11% to \$35.9 million in the year ended January 31, 2004 from \$32.3 million in the year ended January 31, 2003.
 This increase in services revenues primarily resulted from the annual renewals of technical support and maintenance service contracts, price increases on certain technical support and maintenance services and the impact of a growing installed base of systems.
 Revenues from our wholly-owned subsidiary, Digital Video Arts, were \$771,000 in the year ended January 31, 2003 and \$1.5 million in the year ended January 31, 2004.
-Revenues from services are expected to continue to grow as the installed base of our products increases and revenues from Digital Video Arts continue to grow due to additional development contracts and new product offerings.

 For the years ended January 31, 2003 and January 31, 2004, certain customers each accounted for more than 10% of our total revenues.
-Single customers each accounted for 33% and 17% of total revenues in the year ended January 31, 2003 and 49% and 11% of total revenues in the year ended January 31, 2004.
+Single customers each accounted for 33% and 17% of total revenues in the year ended January 31, 2004.
 Revenue from these customers was primarily in the broadband segment.
-We believe that a significant amount of our revenues will continue to be derived from a limited number of customers.

 International sales accounted for approximately 12% and 13% of total revenues in the years ended January 31, 2003 and January 31, 2004, respectively.
 No individual country except the U.S. accounted for more than 10% of total revenue.
-We expect that international sales will remain a significant portion of our business in the future and expect to obtain several new video-on-demand orders in Europe and Asia during fiscal year 2005.
 As of January 31, 2004, substantially all sales of our products were made in United States dollars.
-Therefore, we have not experienced, nor do we expect to experience in the near term, any material impact from fluctuations in foreign currency exchange rates on our results of operations.
+Therefore, we did not experience any material impact from fluctuations in foreign currency exchange rates on our results of operations.